'I'm in love with love, so I'm always taking risks! I think it's part of love, taking risks'.

 I act to connect people and show them that they are not alone in how they feel.

-I am an Italian artist in New York.
+I am an Italian actress bouncing around the USA, Italy and Germany.
 I was most recently in the reading of It Can't Happen Here with Yiddish Theatre Folksbiene/Kairos Italy Theater and in a new play by Liza Berkeinmeir Scary Animals, directed by Leah Reddy.
 I have also worked on the development of A Thousand Ways (The Public) and The Fever (La Mama) with 600 HIGHWAYMEN.
 My own project This is Me Eating__, produced by my theater company Et Alia Theater, has been in collaboration with Irondale Women Festival, New Ohio Theater and Rattlestick Playwrights Theater.
 My favourite roles have included Lady Anne in Richard III directed by Gisela Cardenas as well as an Italian version of Joan of Arc in Eat and You Belong to Us written by MJ Kaufmann and directed by Melissa Crespo.

 I graduated with Honors from New York University, Tisch School of the Arts with a Major in Drama and a Minor in Dance.
 Here I trained in Meisner with Vicki Hart, Grotowsky with Jonathan Makwaia, Commedia Dell’Arte with Jim Calder and The Method with Geoffrey Horne.
 I have also done a summer intensive at Guildhall School of Drama and Music in Shakespeare.

 My on-camera work includes a co-starring role in The Right Reasons, a satire of The Bachelor written by CAA represented writer Liana Soneclear and released on ActorsConnectionTV, for which I got a nomination for Best Supporting Actress at the Lee Strasberg Film Festival.
-I also co-produced and co-starred in a new film called ‘Til Morning that is currently in Post-Production.
+I also co-produced and co-starred in a new film called ‘Til Morning that has won several awards in festivals such as the Indie Shorts and more.
 Other films that I starred in have gotten recognition at The Cutting Room Film Festival, The New York Short Film Festival, the Hudson Comedy Film Festival and more.

 I have been training in dancing and singing since I was a little girl and I am also extremely sporty and athletic.
-Whenever the sun is out you will hear me encourage all my friends to “go outside to play!”, whether that means ball games or hide and seek etc. I have been modeling since I was fourteen and I love hosting big dinners with my friends.
+Whenever the sun is out you will hear me encourage all my friends to “go outside to play!”.
+I have been modeling since I was fourteen and I love hosting big dinners with my friends.
 Fun fact: I lived in Italy till I was 10, in India till I was 17 and have been in New York ever since!

-"A Mediterranean young beauty with an intelligent look, tough skin and a charming sense of humor"
+"A beautiful, young woman with an intelligent look, tough skin and a charming sense of humor"

 "Versatile Actress Explores Sense of Home and Feminism in Her Art"